Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies

 - Strategy and Funding:

-The Board work with management to identify and anticipate industry trends to ensure that the Group’s strategy is designed to address these trends as well as other industry dynamics, such as the competitive landscape.
+During FY21, the Board worked with management to identify and anticipate industry trends to ensure that the Group’s strategy is designed to address these trends as well as other industry dynamics, such as the competitive landscape.

 The Board continues to review its governance structure following the adoption of the QCA Code to ensure, where possible, the Company is compliant with the requirements applicable to a publicly listed Group and the QCA Code.
 In addition, the control environment was improved with the recruitment of additional Financial and systems resources.